cscorley/dissertation/chapters/3_method/1_approach.md

 their own document, or profile, consisting of all changesets they have committed to the source code repository.
 That is, the snapshot in this case is a corpus of developer documents that consists of all lines a particular developer has changed.
-As with our FLT, this ensures that each developer profile indexed is a subset of the modeled corpus.
+As with the FLT approach, this ensures that each developer profile indexed is a subset of the modeled corpus.

 <!-- TODO better off in config section?
  There may be weighting
-schemes to this [@Shokripour-etal_2013], such as only considering words which they have added or removed, while ignoring context words, but we do not investigate that at this time.
+schemes to this [@Shokripour-etal_2013], such as only considering words which they have added or removed, while ignoring context words, but I do not investigate that at this time.
 -->